GitNitin02/ioh_pso/README.md

 This project uses Python 3.11 and requires the libraries listed in the [`requirement.txt`](./requirement.txt) file.
 The configuration space for the experiment is defined in the [`sample_config.py`](./sample_config.py) file.

- The supplementary file contain all the three topologies — Star, Ring, and Von Neumann — is provided in the [`Supplementary.pdf`](./Supplementary.pdf)
+The supplementary file contains graph plots for all three topologies — Star, Ring, and Von Neumann.  [`Supplementary.pdf`](./Supplementary.pdf)